Rambourg/Rambourg/README.md

 - 👀 I’m interested in learning code.
 - 🌱 I’m currently learning full stack web development.
 - S2 Learning Phyton and engaging myself in projects using this beautiful language.
-- 💞️ I’m looking to collaborate on any projects that involves HTML,React,Javascrpit,Phyton and CSS.
+- 💞️ I’m looking to collaborate on any projects that involves HTML,React,Javascrpit,Phyton, CSS and Phyton.
 - 📫 How to reach me :lucasrambourg11@gmail.com
 Linkedin:https://www.linkedin.com/in/lucas-rambourg-134a47b2/
 Twitter:https://twitter.com/RambourgLucas